-Also, the 3-D liver tissue culture model was grafted in the healthy mouse which was not received partial hepatectomy, and vascularization could be observed (Supplementary Figure 1A and B).
-On the other hand, the Matrigel-embedded PBL-hepatic progenitor cells were transplanted into male healthy mice or nu/nu mice, and vascularization could not be observed (Supplementary Figure 1C-F).
-PBL-hepatic progenitor cells differentiated into albumin positive cells (Figure 4D).
-This haptic tissue consisted of fibroblasts and hepatic progenitor cells which can be differentiated to only hepatocytes and bile duct cells, not immune cells.
-Because some blood vessels could be observed after the implantation, lymphocytes and monocytes might be circulating.
-However, we could not detect Kupfer cells in the grafts.
+Also, the 3-D liver tissue culture model was grafted in the healthy mouse which did not undergo partial hepatectomy, and vascularization was observed (Supplementary Figure 1A and B).
+On the other hand, the Matrigel-embedded PBL-HPCs were transplanted into male healthy mice or nu/nu mice, and vascularization was not observed (Supplementary Figure 1C-F).
+PBL-HPCs differentiated into albumin positive cells (Figure 4D).
+This haptic tissue consisted of fibroblasts and HPCs which can be differentiated into only hepatocytes and bile duct cells, not immune cells.
+As some blood vessels were observed after implantation, lymphocytes and monocytes may have been circulating.
+However, we did not detect Kupffer cells in the grafts.
 The 3-D liver tissue culture model was investigated for efficiency of transplantation in extrahepatic sites.
-These findings demonstrate that a reconstituted collagen fibril matrix can provide an extracellular microenvironment promoting the maturation of progenitor cells into hepatic cells.
-A local vascular network would allow nutrient and gas transport to the grafts.
-These findings could make a significant contribution to the liver graft shortage problem.
+These findings demonstrated that a reconstituted collagen fibril matrix can provide an extracellular microenvironment to promote the maturation of progenitor cells into hepatic cells.
+A local vascular network would allow nutrient and gas transport to the graft.
+These findings could make a significant contribution to the problem of liver graft shortage.

 CONCLUSION

-In conclusion, a 3-D liver tissue culture model was developed by using hepatic progenitor cells.
-The advantage of our system is that it consists of proliferative hepatic progenitor cells.
+In conclusion, a 3-D liver tissue culture model was developed using HPCs.
+The advantage of our system is that it consists of proliferative HPCs.
 The 3-D liver tissue culture models can be generated in an originally designed bioreactor within 24 h.
 By mimicking the structure of the natural liver, our system was effective in constructing a functional liver tissue model.

 ARTICLE HIGHLIGHTS